practicalli/blog-cryogen/content/md/posts/clojure-which-execution-option-to-use.md

 The `-T` execution option is the same as the `clojure.exec` approach, although the `:deps` and `:path` values from a project `deps.edn` file are ignored.
 This isolates the tool from the dependencies in a Clojure project.

-`-Ttools` is a built in tool for `install` and `remove` of other tools, with the `:as` directive providing a specific name for the too.
+`-Ttools` is a built in tool for `install` and `remove` of other tools, with the `:as` directive providing a specific name for the tool.

 In this example, the antq tool is installed using the name `libs-outdated`